devubu/nvim/README.md

 - 'ctrl + space + n' to cycle through the list of windows in the tmux session in a forward direction
 - 'ctrl + space + p' to cycle through the list of windows in the tmux session in a backward direction
 - 'ctrl + space + [' to switch to tmux navigation mode allowing vertical movement through terminal output
+- 'y' to yank (copy) text currently under the cursor in tmux navigation mode
 - 'q' to return from tmux navigation mode and resume regular input mode in the terminal pane
 - 'tmux new -s <session_name>' to create a new, independent tmux session with a specified name
 - 'ctrl + space + d' or 'tmux detach' to detach from tmux session